How do you make such a delicious turkey? Can I get this sweet potato recipe? What would you want done if you were in a coma and facing certain death?

 Why You Need It: If someone either falls gravely ill or is severely injured in an accident, this lets you know how they’d like to be treated.
 Since it comes directly from the person, it eliminates everyone else’s beliefs and opinions.
 Even yours.

 If You Don’t Have It: It could cause a rift in the family that never heals.
-This might not be the most scientific approach, but the next time you meet a nurse, ask him or her how much drama they’ve experienced because this simple document wasn’t completed.
+The next time you meet any medical professional, ask them how much drama they’ve experienced because this simple document wasn’t completed.
 Then get comfy, because they’ll probably have a lot of stories to share, many of which could keep you up at night.

 Action: Most people don’t realize how easy this is.
 Seriously, it’s this simple: